Diane Mehta

 Mehta is the recipient of the Peter Heinegg Literary Award from Union College, a Kirby Mewshaw Affiliated Fellowship at Civitella Ranieri, and a Yaddo residency.

-Mehta was the founding managing editor of A Public Space and was the executive nonfiction editor for Guernica.
+Mehta was the founding managing editor of A Public Space and the executive nonfiction editor for Guernica.
 She also launched and edited Glossolalia, PEN America’s translation magazine, with the aim of publishing writing from traditionally underrepresented languages.
+She is currently the poet in residence at the New Chamber Ballet.

 Mehta lives in New York City.